 Portfolio management is a popular term in project management which refers to select, prioritise and control of an organisation’s projects.
-Oracle’s Primavera Portfolio Management supports enterprise decision making processes within the organization.
+Oracle’s Primavera Portfolio Management software supports enterprise decision making processes within the organization.
+This tool provides users better control in the two major phases of a project life cycle which are the planning phase and the controlling phase.
 In this article we will review Primavera Portfolio Management and Enterprise Project Structure by using a simple example.

 Primavera Portfolio Management

 Processes, methods and tools are used for many years to analyze the projects based on their benefits o to organizations.
 However it is very difficult to select a project which is the most suitable for the organizations operational, financial goals and strategic objectives.

 According to the Project Management Institute , Portfolio management ensures that an organization can leverage its project selection and execution success.
 It refers to the centralized management of one or more project portfolios to achieve strategic objectives.
 Our research has shown that portfolio management is a way to bridge the gap between strategy and implementation .

 Project portfolio management provides an organization methods and practices to select and manage it’s projects successfully.
 Organizations face with critical processes in their life cycle.
 Critical financial decisions are taken during the project selection and execution phases.
 Oracle’s Primavera Portfolio Management supports enterprise decision making processes.
 Enterprise Project Structure (EPS) feature of Primavera P6 helps to organize all the projects and makes possible to control them at the same time.
 In this article we will take a look at the projects in the Enterprise Project Structure (EPS) of Primavera P6.

 Primavera Portfolio Management & Enterprise Project Structure (EPS)